 A character’s intellect is their ability to process raw information into something immediately useful quickly and easily.
 A character with high Intellect can appraise a situation better, as well as perceive their surroundings quickly while taking relevant note of it.

 Terrible Intellect Ө

-The character is dull of wit, perhaps an error of birth, and cannot speak correctly, use prepositions, or understand any abstract concept, such as a throne is anything but a large chair.
+The character is dull of wit, perhaps an error of birth, and cannot speak correctly, understand any abstract concept, such as a throne is anything but a large chair, and must always wait three seconds before responding to any verbal cue.
 The character only knows their native language at character creation.

 Sound Intellect ʘ

 Exposed to a wide array of information and possessing an excellent memory, the character is able to recall vast amounts of knowledge and grasps the fundamentals of learning such that they can teach themselves additional information if need be.
 Unlocks and grants the first Rank of the Academics Skill.

 Such cleverness is also helpful to the mechanist, and so the character gains an additional Engineering Effort each Action Cycle.

 Impressive Intellect ʘʘ